BitCANN/bitcann-contracts/README.md

 This contract holds [RegistrationNFTs](#registrationnfts), [AuctionNFTs](#auctionnft), and [AuthorizedThreadNFTs](#authorizedthreadnfts).

 Constructor:
-- `domainCategory`: The category of the domain.
+- `nameCategory`: The category of the domain.
 All the NFTs in the system belong to this category.

 Transaction Structure:
 | # | Inputs | Outputs |